Louis Philippe II, Duke of Orléans: Early life

-Louis Philippe Joseph d'Orléans was the son of Louis Philippe d'Orléans, Duke of Chartres, and Louise Henriette de Bourbon.
-Philippe was a member of the House of Orléans, a cadet branch of the French royal family.
-His mother came from the House of Bourbon-Condé.
+Louis Philippe Joseph d'Orléans was the son of Louis Philippe d'Orléans, Duke of Chartres, and his wife, Louise Henriette de Bourbon-Conti.
+Philippe was a member of the House of Orléans, a cadet branch of the House of Bourbon.
+His mother came from the House of Bourbon-Conti, a cadet branch of the House of Bourbon-Condé.

 Philippe was born at the Château de Saint-Cloud, one of the residences of the Duke of Orléans, five kilometers west of Paris.
 His older sister, born in 1745, died when she was six months old.
 His younger sister, Bathilde d'Orléans, was born in 1750.

+On March 12, 1756, Philippe and his sister were amongst the first people in France to be inoculated against smallpox, a decision made by their father against the advice of both their mother and King Louis XV.
+The procedure was performed by physician Théodore Tronchin, and a few days later, "the Duchess of Orelans, having appeared at the Opera with her two children, was greeted by endless applause and cheers, as if the two princes had miraculously escaped death."

 Succession

 Philippe's first title, given to him at birth, was that of the Duke of Montpensier.
 After his grandfather's death in 1752, Philippe inherited the title of Duke of Chartres.
 After his father's death in 1785, Philippe became the Duke of Orléans, head of the House of Orléans, one of the wealthiest noble families in France.
 At his father's death, Philippe became the Premier Prince du Sang, First Prince of the Blood, which put him in line for the succession to the throne immediately after the comte d'Artois, the youngest brother of Louis XVI.